wix/Detox/docs/More.AndroidSupportStatus.md

 ### Longer version

 Detox Android is a standard Android integration test.
-Although, it is completely asynchronous.
+It has many twists though, for example, it is completely asynchronous.
+The test cases are not compiled, they come through a websocket from the JS test runner via a json protocol.

-It uses Espresso internally, therefore you have to use an AndroidJUnitRunner as your test runner (or a subclass of it).
+It uses Espresso internally, therefore you must use an AndroidJUnitRunner as your test runner (or a subclass of it).

 ```gradle
 android {